Academic Internship Program

 The Career Development Center offers students many resources in searching for and finding permanent placement upon graduation, but also assists current students in preparing for interviews for internships and other professional experiences.
-The CDC also offers an internship listserv that is sent out regularly with updates about positions that prospective employers have available.
 The CDC also runs career fairs and fests, on-campus recruiting, and workshops for resumes and cover letters, among many other services.
 Check out the internship site today!

 Interning abroad can be one of the most amazing and exhilarating experiences in a student's life.
 The University of Cincinnati International Programs Office can assist students with finding, planning, and completing an internship abroad.
 Programs last anywhere from a few weeks, to a semester or longer and many offer academic credit so students can continue working towards their degree.
 UC International has connections with several countries and programs to help you select the right experience.
 We encourage our students to meet with their college academic advisor and UC International before making this decision.
 Additionally, grants and other funding sources are available through a University Honors Program grant or UC International grant.